tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 Explain that an ARMA model requires a stationary time series.

-* Later today, we will cover a model for non-stationary series.
+* Later today, we will cover a model for a non-stationary series.

 Ask the class how one might transform this time series to be stationary: